You could be forgiven for being a little confused about the exact state of the job market this week.

 Valuable employees, who have been keeping their heads down in a downturn, suddenly acquire the confidence to start looking around elsewhere.
 Indeed, there’s plenty of research to show that during a recession, a significant proportion of employees have ‘one foot out the door’, and are just waiting for the mood to lift before they head off to pastures new.

-Often, it’s the most talented people, who will leave the biggest hole in the business, that fall into this category.
+Often, it’s the most talented people who will leave the biggest hole in the business, that fall into that category.
 Just when things are looking up and you’re ready to go for growth, the people most likely to take you there have had a better offer and are sailing off into the sunset.
+This is where employers need to consider recognising the loyalty of long-serving staff – especially if they’re vitally contributing to the business.

-Savvy employers will, of course, have realised this in advance and will have been doing their best to make their key people feel valuable, even if belts have been tightened and they haven’t been able to provide the usual enticements of a pay rise or bonus.
+Savvy employers will, of course, have realised this in advance and will have been doing their best to make their key people feel valuable and concentrate their efforts of employee retention, even if belts have been tightened and they haven’t been able to provide the usual enticements of a pay rise or bonus.

 For those who are reading this and looking round their workforce nervously, it’s hopefully not too late to let your employees know that you see them as an integral part of your future growth strategy.